SublimeText/TailwindCSS/README.md

 > [!WARNING]
 >
-> By assigning `source.scss` main scope original PostCSS syntax is augmented.
+> By assigning `source.scss` main scope original SCSS syntax is augmented.
 >
-> 1. Augmenting syntax must be loaded after PostCSS in order for this trick to work.
+> 1. Augmenting syntax must be loaded after SCSS in order for this trick to work.
 > 2. Only a single augmenting syntax may exist.

 > [!NOTE]